clintafk/rep/README.md

 ![Dashboard](screenshots/dashboard.png)

+> **Built with AI-assisted development as a personal tool for spaced repetition learning.**

 A spaced repetition flashcard app that lives in your terminal.
 Think **Anki**, but as a CLI — built with [Ink](https://github.com/vadimdemedes/ink) and React.

 ![Node](https://img.shields.io/badge/node-%3E%3D18-brightgreen)
 ![TypeScript](https://img.shields.io/badge/TypeScript-5.x-blue)